10 Things to Do in Porto with Kids

 Lello Bookstore| ©Wells T

-Nowadays, bookstores rarely make the list of top activities for kids.
-In this case, it is impossible to resist visiting one of the most beautiful libraries in the world, the Lello Bookstore.
+Nowadays, bookstores rarely make it onto lists of top activities to do with children.
+In this case, however, it's impossible to resist visiting one of the most beautiful libraries in the world, the Lello Bookstore.

-From a distance you will see the three large windows with a figure on each side as defenders of art and science on its facade.
-Inside, around an exquisite spiral staircase, awaits its art gallery, a place for gatherings, a space for the gems of the bookstore, a section dedicated to José Saramago and two special sections for children (one on each level), all decorated in the best Portuguese neo-Gothic style.
+From a distance, you'll see three large windows with a figure on each side, representing defenders of art and science, on its façade.
+Inside, around an exquisite spiral staircase, you will find an art gallery, a place for social gatherings, a space for the bookstore's gems, a section dedicated to José Saramago, and two special sections for children (one on each level), all decorated in the best Portuguese neo-Gothic style.

-In Porto, the Lello Bookshop is an essential stop on the Harry Potter tour of Porto due to its fame as a source of inspiration for the Harry Potter books.
-Although J.K Rowling stated in 2020 that Lello did not inspire her work, the Harry Potter spells enchanted the place and the kids know it.
+In Porto, the Lello Bookstore is an essential stop on the Harry Potter tour of Porto due to its fame as a source of inspiration for the Harry Potter books.
+Although J.K.
+Rowling stated in 2020 that Lello did not inspire her work, the spells of Harry Potter enchanted the place, and children know it.

 Details of interest

-• What you need to know: Every day hundreds of people queue at Rua das Carmelitas 144 to enjoy the atmosphere, events and variety of copies of the place.
-It opens its doors between 9 am and 6:30 pm.
+• What you need to know: Every day, hundreds of people queue up at Rua das Carmelitas 144 to enjoy the atmosphere, events, and variety of books on offer.
+It is open from 9 a.m. to 6:30 p.m.

-• How to get there: You can easily get there by bus, the Guilherme Gomes Fernandes or Cordoaria bus stop, -same stop where the tourist bus would drop you off-, are 100 meters from the bookstore.
-If you prefer the streetcar, the Carmo and Clérigos stops are 2 blocks away.
+• How to get there: It is easily accessible by bus.
+The Guilherme Gomes Fernandes or Cordoaria stops, which are the same stops where the tourist bus would drop you off, are 100 meters from the bookstore.
+If you prefer the tram, the Carmo and Clérigos stops are two blocks away.

 FC Porto Stadium| ©i y e r s